medinadato/mysysadmin/README.md

 ## Vendors

-In order to install the libraries of the system run composer:
+In order to install the libraries of the system run composer on the root of the project:

     $ composer.phar install --prefer-dist